KorfLab/SABR/INFO.md

 chr2|gene-2|-|100-200,300-400,500-600|extra free text
 ```

 Example: The information field can contain another ftx.
-This is used within the
+This is used within
-bakeoff to attach a genomic source to all of its alignments (an aligner may
+SABR to attach a genomic source to all of its alignments (an aligner may
 provide more than one alignment).
 A `~` is often used as a delimiter between
 ftx elements.